Sholtee/rpc/README.md

      ```
    - If the remote method has a `Stream` return value (and the invocation was successful) then the *content-type* is `application/octet-stream` and the *response body* contains the raw data.
 ## Server example
 1. Install the [RPC.NET.Server](https://www.nuget.org/packages/rpc.net.server ) package.
-Since modules are stored in a `IServiceContainer` you may need to install the [Injector.NET](https://www.nuget.org/packages/injector.net/ ) package as well.
+Since modules are stored in a `IServiceCollection` you may need to install the [Injector.NET](https://www.nuget.org/packages/injector.net/ ) package as well.
 2. Define an interface and implementation for your module:
    ```csharp
    public interface ICalculator // Since clients may want to use it as well, it may be worth to put this interface into a common assembly